-- · Educate and inform the community. - Expand knowledge of communities and their needs. - Ensure that response and recovery efforts address the safety and needs of people experiencing homelessness.
+- Educate and inform the community. - Expand knowledge of communities and their needs. - Ensure that response and recovery efforts address the safety and needs of people experiencing homelessness.

-• Strategic Relationships
+Strategic Relationships

-• Strengthen collaborative partnerships with external agencies.
+- Strengthen collaborative partnerships with external agencies. - Develop and foster connections with adjacent municipalities.